MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementComanagedDeviceSecurityBaselineStateSettingState.md

   - `[WindowsInformationProtectionNetworkLearningSummaryId <String>]`: key: id of windowsInformationProtectionNetworkLearningSummary
   - `[WindowsMalwareInformationId <String>]`: key: id of windowsMalwareInformation

-SOURCEPOLICIES <IMicrosoftGraphSettingSource\[]>: The policies that contribute to this setting instance
+SOURCEPOLICIES <IMicrosoftGraphSettingSource[]>: The policies that contribute to this setting instance
   - `[DisplayName <String>]`: Not yet documented
   - `[Id <String>]`: Not yet documented
   - `[SourceType <String>]`: settingSourceType

-## RELATED LINKS

 ## RELATED LINKS